-- All equipment will have a minimum rated breaking strength of 5,000 lbs. - On dynamic belay systems, the belay rope should run over a fitting with a minimum diameter of 12 mm (or 47 in.).
-This is known as shear reduction.
-SHEAR REDUCTION: Maintaining a greater breaking strength by increasing the surface area with which the rope comes in contact. - Carabiners and rapid links must be of locking type. - ATCs (Air Traffic Controllers), Tubers, Stitch Plates, Just-Right-Descenders, Gri-Gri, and specified belaying figure eights are recommended for descending/belaying.
+- All hardware is used appropriately according to manufacturer ratings and specifications. - On dynamic belay systems, the belay rope should run over a fitting with a minimum diameter of 12 mm.
+This is known as shear reduction. - Carabiners and rapid links must be of locking type. - ATCs (Air Traffic Controllers), Tubers, Stitch Plates, Just-Right-Descenders, Gri-Gri, and specified belaying figure eights are recommended for descending/belaying.
 Any belay device used must be used in accordance with the manufacturer's specification. - A harness designed for challenge courses is recommended.
 Any other type used must comply with manufacturer's guidelines. - Helmets used on challenge courses must meet UIAA 106 or CE 12492 (Union of International Alpine Association/Community European Norm) standards for rock climbing helmets.